virtualyou/userauth/README.md

 5. `docker-compose up -d`

 NOTE: The virtualyou schema is now running on localhost:3306 and shows no tables until the `vy-userauth` API has been run to create the users, user_roles, and roles tables.
-In production these lines in `server.js` will look just like this.
+In production these lines in `index.ts` will look just like this.

 ```javascript